Contrast-Security-OSS/docs/content/installation/setup/new-customer-guide/New-customer-implementation-assess.md

 3. Project Plan: Agree on details and timing.
 4. TeamServer Preparation: Get ready to add applications.
 5. Application Baseline: Initial analysis of applications.
-6. Vulnerability Management: How alerts navigate your ecosystem.
+6. Vulnerability Management: How vulnerabilities are analyzed, communicated and tracked
 7. Contrast Business Review: Quantify the gained value.

 Contrast’s Customer Success team will continue to work with you to help your organization increasingly gain value from the time and money you’ve invested.